sdclibbery/tradr/README.md

-x Record profit from the bot under test; run test 100x and check overall profit levels x Run test for bear stop bot and see if theres any difference x Balances should report total in BTC too
+x Record profit from the bot under test; run test 100x and check overall profit levels x Run test for bear stop bot and see if theres any difference x Balances should report total in BTC too x Run a spread of bots looking for ema direction changes x Try not allowing a transaction at a loss from the last one
 * Hack up a moving average bots x Basic tracking of averages from candles x Set average counts from options and reduce logging